28 October 2010

 - Database-backed LDAP caching.
 See the Crowd 2.1 Beta Guide to LDAP Caching.

 We are keen to hear about any performance improvements or other impacts that you notice.
 Try tuning the polling interval and let us know what happens.
-We have optimised the database caching for directories containing approximately 10 000 (ten thousand) users.
+We have optimized the database caching for directories containing approximately 10 000 (ten thousand) users.
 If your directory is significantly larger the new caching may not be as beneficial, but we are interested in hearing about the performance of larger directories too.
 When sending feedback, please include the following information:

 - Your LDAP directory type (Active Directory, ApacheDS, Novell eDirectory, etc).